Jollywatt/typst-fletcher/docs/manual.typ

 )
 ```)

-All vertices except the first can be relative coordinates (see above), so that in the example above, the `"poly"` edge could also be written in these equivalent ways:
+All vertices except the first can be relative coordinate shorthands (see above), so that in the example above, the `"poly"` edge could also be written in these equivalent ways:

 ```typc
 edge((4,0), (rel: (0,1)), (rel: (1,0)), (rel: (1,-1)), "->", `poly`)